tabfloater/tabfloater.github.io/_includes/documentation.md

 ### Can I use TabFloater without installing the Companion?

-Yes you can, however your experience won't be great.
+Yes you can, however you will miss out on the main value of TabFloater.
 The floating window is just like any other window on your system.
 Without the companion, if you click anywhere on your main browser, the floating window will simply drop to the background and it will disappear.
 You need the companion so that you can use both windows at the same time.

 ### How do I set up the companion on Windows?

-Simply download and run the installer - no other steps are necessary.
+Simply download and run the installer.
 The extension will automatically find the companion on your computer.

 If you prefer not to install it, you can download the portable package as well.
 Unzip it and follow the instructions in `README.txt`.